bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     **Not to be confused with:** Micropayment (a single transaction within a micropayment channel)

   Memo
-    An optional 'memo' parameter of the :term:`PaymentDetails` which provides plaintext metadata and can be used as cryptographic proof of payment.
+    An optional 'memo' parameter of the |PaymentDetails| which provides plaintext metadata and can be used as cryptographic proof of payment.

   Message
     The optional 'message' parameter of 'bitcoin:' URIs which allows the receiver to specify a message to the spender.